netdata/netdata/collectors/plugins.d/README.md

   - `member` to offer the function to all authenticated members of Netdata.
   - `admin` to offer the function only to authenticated administrators.

-A function can be used by users to ask for more information from the collector.
+Users can use a function to ask for more information from the collector.
 Netdata maintains a registry of functions in 2 levels:

 - per node
 - per chart